carnesen-archive/bitcoin-config/readme.md

 ### readConfigFiles(filePath?): BitcoinConfig
 Reads and parses the bitcoin configuration file at the absolute path `filePath` (default `DEFAULT_CONFIG_FILE_PATH`) and returns an object of type `BitcoinConfig`.
 The logic for casting and merging values is meant to reproduce as closely as possible that of Bitcoin Core.
 If the configuration file at `filePath` includes any additional external configuration files using the `includeconf` option, those are read too and merged into the result.
 See [here](https://github.com/bitcoin/bitcoin/pull/10267/files) for more information on `includeconf`.
 After reading the provided `filePath` and its `includeconf`s, `readConfigFiles` merges the current chain's config section if there is one into the chain-independent values defined at the top of the files and returns the merged result.

-### getRpcHref(config?: BitcoinConfig): string
-Returns a [URL](https://nodejs.org/api/url.html#url_the_whatwg_url_api) "href" string that can be used to connect to bitcoind's http remote procedure call (RPC) interface.
-The logic in this function is meant to reproduce as closely as possible that of the bitcoin-cli client that ships with the bitcoin server software.
-Among other things, if the config object does not contain an `rpcpassword`, that means that "cookie-based" authentication is enabled.
-In that case `getRpcHref` reads the username and password from the `rpccookiefile` file written to `datadir` on startup.

 ### writeConfigFile(filePath: string, config: SectionedConfig): string
 Serializes `config` and writes it to the absolute path `filePath`.
 The serialized config contains `name=value` pairs as well as their descriptions.
 An option included in `config` with value `undefined` is serialized as a comment `#name=`.
 Returns the serialized configuration string.
 This function is idempotent in the sense that if an existing file at `filePath` has contents identical to what it's about to write, it does not re-write the file.
 If the file exists and its contents have changed, it moves the old file to `${filePath}.bak` before writing the new one.